What are Reading Glasses?

-When choosing prescription reading glasses frames, consider:
+When choosing prescription reading glasses frames, consider the following factors:

+If you don’t need prescription reading glasses, you’ll likely be on your own when choosing.
 Most people use some trial and error when they shop for OTC reading glasses.

 Yes.
 For many people, inexpensive OTC reading glasses are all they need to see better when looking at close-up materials.

 Choosing the right lens type magnification is the key to making cheap reading glasses work for you.

 It helps to try a few different magnification strengths before making your purchase.
 Also, remember that the magnification you need might increase as you age.

 If you’re someone who doesn’t want to wear reading glasses, there are other options available.